GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GHOST-DRTutorial/ex1_ghost_stdonetarget_cmdline.rst

    * The sky subtraction can be turned off with ``-p extractProfile:sky_subtract=False`` if it is found to add noise (of course, the sky emission lines will still be present in your data).
+   * If you wish to remove the scattered light, then add the parameters as described at the end of the section on the standard star reduction.
    * If you expected IFU-2 to be on-sky but there's an accidental source, tell the software that there is a source and it isn't sky with ``-p extractProfile:ifu2=object``.